 At Dantian Health in Brunswick, Melbourne acupuncture is often combined with other tools of East Asian Medicine including massage, moxibustion, gua sha or cupping.
-All of these approaches can offer a natural, drug-free alternative for restoring movement and relieving back pain.
+These approaches offer a natural, drug-free alternative for restoring movement and relieving back pain.
 Book an appointment online now to begin the journey of moving yourself out of pain.

 This article will explore the common effects and causes of back pain, with tips to prevent onset.
 The evidence for back pain treatment options with Chinese Medicine will be explored.

 What is the effect of back pain on a person?

 The presence of back pain, whether low grade non-specific low back pain or acute severe pain, affects quality of life and limits the ability to perform normal life activities.
 The results of this may include:

 - Time off work